theunissenlab/kranky/README.md

   -o STIM_ORDER, --stim-order STIM_ORDER
                         How to order the stimuli.
-0=in the order provided 2=randomly interleaved --ao-freq AO_FREQ
+0=in the order provided 2=randomly interleaved --trigger-channel TRIGGER_CHANNEL
+                        Channel for timing trigger signal.
+If ch > 0, the signal is routed through analog output on the channel provided.
+If ch < 0, the trigger is produced on an aad-ch, encoded on the aad output channel --record-control-channel RECORD_CONTROL_CHANNEL
+                        Channel for recording control signal.
+If ch > 0, the signal is routed through analog output on the channel provided.
+If ch < 0, the record control is produced on an aad-ch, encoded on the aad output channel.
+  --do-aad DO_AAD       Specify whether to route channels through aad
+                        (analog->analog->digital.
+If do_aad is false, then all negative channel numbers are ignored --aad-channel AAD_CHANNEL
+                        Channel for aad (analog->analog->digital) output.
+Four
+                        ttl channels are encoded in one analog channel.
+If ch
+                        > 0, the signal is routed through analog output on the channel provided.
+If trigger_channel < 0, the trigger is produced on an aad-ch, encoded on the aad output channel
+  --ao-freq AO_FREQ
+  --n-ao-channels N_AO_CHANNELS
   --wav WAV             write a .wav file instead of doing playback

+Note: All optional arguments may also be entered into the rc file, by ommiting -- and replacing - with _ (eg data_dir, n_ao_channels, require_data replace --data-dir, --n-ao-channels, --require-data, ext.)
+Command line args override rc file args, which override default params.
 ```